ChatTheatre/SkotOS-Doc/Basics/Roles.md

 There's a lot of [documentation for Story Builders](../Story_Builder/) that will be important if you take this role.

+I can't tell if StoryCoders are advanced StoryBuilders, doing underlying Merry work for game subsystems, or if they're more like developers.

 (Note: there may be a technical distinction between Story Builders and Story Hosts, but so far I'm not finding it.)

 ## Staff, Developers, Administrators